 Refrigerant: The Laboratory's preventative maintenance program requires regular inspection and maintenance of refrigeration and air conditioning equipment that contains ozone-depleting substances such as R-11, R-12, and R-22.
 All refrigerant recovery and recycling equipment are certified to meet refrigerant evacuation levels specified by 40 CFR 82.158.
 As a matter of BNL's standard practice, if a refrigerant leak is found, technicians will either immediately repair the leak or isolate it and prepare a work order for the needed repairs.
 This practice is more stringent than the leak repair provisions of 40 CFR 82.156.
-In 2021, 142 pounds of R-22 and 122 pounds of R-123 were recovered and recycled from refrigeration equipment that was serviced.
-Meanwhile, 98 pounds of R-22, 121 pounds of R-123, and 133 pounds of R-410A leaked from refrigeration and air conditioning equipment on site.
+In 2022, 33 pounds of R-22 and 30 pounds of R-410A (a 50:50 blend of HFC-32 and HFC-125) were recovered and recycled from refrigeration equipment that was serviced.
+Meanwhile, 272 pounds of R-22 and 32 pounds of R-410A leaked from refrigeration and air conditioning equipment on site.
 These leaks were subsequently reported as emissions in the Annual Emissions Statement transmitted to NYSDEC.

 Halon: Halon 1211 and 1301 are extremely efficient fire suppressants but are being phased out due to their effect on the earth's ozone layer.
 Halon recovered from excessed systems is shipped to the Department of Defense Ozone Depleting Substances Reserve in accordance with the Class I Ozone Depleting Substances Disposition Guidelines prepared by the DOE Office of Environmental Policy and Guidance.
-In 2021, 542 pounds of excess Halon 1301 from decommissioned fire suppression systems in Buildings 449 and 928 were shipped to the Department of Defense Ozone Depleting Substances Reserve.
-There were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire-induced activation of fixed fire suppression systems.
+There were no discharges of Halon 1211 from remaining portable fire extinguishers or Halon 1301 from accidental or fire-induced activation of fixed fire suppression systems.